trasherdk/nag-example-apps/README.md

 ```
 CLIENT_ID=<Client ID>
 CLIENT_SECRET=<Client ID>
-USER_HASH=''
 ```
 * `CLIENT_ID` – This variable contains the client ID (found at https://developer.nordicapigateway.com/keys)
 * `CLIENT_SECRET` – This variable contains the client secret (found at https://developer.nordicapigateway.com/keys)
-* `USER_HASH` – This variable contains a hash value and is used to identify which user accessed the Nordic API Gateway

 3. Run `npm install` and then `node index.js` to start the server.

 This simple server returns an URL that is used to load the authentication flow from the Nordic API Gateway.